ugurdogrusoz/WoS-citation-marker/README.md

       *Dogrusoz U, 2013, IEEE T VIS COMPUT GR, V19, DOI 10.1109/TVCG.2012.178*

-    * replace the content of **my-citations.txt** to contain your citation list.
+    * replace the content of **my-citations.txt** to contain your citation list (rename file "savedrec.txt").
 In case no cited reference of an article lists any of the articles in **my-publications.txt** (which is an indication of a missing publication), a warning (in red) should be printed for each such article.

 - Open a command prompt window (click Start, then Run, and type **cmd**), and go to the directory containing the script.
 We assume input and output files are in the same directory as the script.